Please view our brochure that describes our services.

 There are 60 PCs and three high-volume laser printers available for students to use on a walk-in basis.
 On occasion, faculty may reserve some of the computers for class sessions.
 Computers that have been reserved will have reserved signs placed on them.
 Students are free to use any computers that have not been reserved.
 Instructors may give students assignments to complete in the computer room or students may choose to use the available software for their own exploration.

-Internet and email access for MyMathLab, APLIA and Blackboard
+Internet access for email and coursework on MyMathLab and Blackboard

 Professional mathematics tutors are available on a walk-in basis during limited hours for students in need of mathematics assistance while working on tutorial software or other mathematics programs such as Minitab.